filonico/UNIX_and_bash_basics/README.md

 [↑ Table of contents ↑](#table-of-contents)

-# Find patterns in files, replace them and work with tables
+# Find patterns in files and replace them

 ## <code>grep</code> to find patterns in files
 We have already said multiple times that files containing biological data and analyses can be really really big (I'm probably getting boring with this kind of sentence).
 And of all the lines and words stored inside a text file, you may just need few of them.